-Fiery Collision On I-70 When Tanker Trunk Filled Gasoline Collides With MoDOT Truck
+Fiery Collision On I-70 When Tanker Trunk Filled Gasoline Collides With MoDOT Truck in Missouri

 A fiery Saint Charles County Missouri crash between a gas tanker and a Missouri Department of Transportation (MoDOT) truck blocked westbound I-70 traffic at 11:05am on April 1, 2011.
 The tanker driver has been issued a summons for charges.